zramsay/eris-cli/docs/tutorials/getting-started.md

 eris chains logs -f test_chain
 ```

+Note: although your chain may be "running" (i.e., has been started and has a docker container that is "ON", it is possible that you chain is not making blocks and thus will be useless for deploying contracts.
+After running the above command, ensure you chain is indeed making blocks.
+In the future, we'll be introducing commands that will specify the health of your chain.

 Stop your chain:

 ```bash
 eris chains stop test_chain
 ```

-Remove your chain (`-f` to force remove a running chain, `-x` to remove the chain's separate data container which it writes to):
+Remove your chain (`-f` to force remove a running chain, `-x` to remove the chain's separate data container which it writes to, and `-d` to remove the chain directory entirely):

 ```bash
 eris chains rm -xf test_chain